xanderificnl/awesome-stars/README.md

 - [kubenav/kubenav](https://github.com/kubenav/kubenav) - kubenav is the navigator for your Kubernetes clusters right in your pocket.
 - [chakra-ui/chakra-ui](https://github.com/chakra-ui/chakra-ui) - ⚡️ Simple, Modular & Accessible UI Components for your React Applications
 - [hinell/project-boilerplate](https://github.com/hinell/project-boilerplate) - Boilerplate to kick start your universal web-app project.
 As of Spring of 2019 it's temporarily unmaintained.
 Checkout awesome lists for others.

+## Vim script

+- [rstacruz/vim-coc-settings](https://github.com/rstacruz/vim-coc-settings) - My Vim settings for setting it up like an IDE

 ## Vue